ARM-software/arm-trusted-firmware/contributing.md

 *   Make commits of logical units.
 See these general [Git guidelines] for contributing to a project.
-*   Follow the [Linux coding style]; this style is re-used for the ARM Trusted Firmware project.
+*   Follow the [Linux coding style]; this style is enforced for the ARM Trusted Firmware project (style errors only, not warnings).
+    *   Use the checkpatch.pl script provided with the Linux source tree.
+A Makefile target is provided for convenience (see section 2 in the [User Guide]).
 *   Keep the commits on topic.
 If you need to fix another bug or make another enhancement, please create a separate [issue] and address it on a separate topic branch.